iamtowbee/Simple-Logistic-Regression-Social-Media-Ads/README.md

-# Logistic regression analysis on Boston housing dataset
+# Logistic regression analysis on social media ads data

 - Built a logistic regression model to predict if a person will purchase a product or not by utilizing the binary classification statistical method.